NJAUJerry/DC2Net/README.md

 This is the code of the hyperspectral image classification network , used for early detection of crop diseases: Deformable Convolution and Dilated Convolution Neural Network (DC2Net).
 The datasets required for the code can be found at soybean306.csv and soy3d_y.csv

-The corresponding paper __*DC2Net: An Asian soybean rust detection model based on hyperspectral imaging and deep learning*__ of the code has been accpeted by plant phenomics.

 ## Model